-Before I get started, I have a few questions for you to think about.
+Before we start diving into the topic of customer listening, I have a few questions for you to think about.
 Have you talked to your customers before?
 Have you ever gone out and visited them?
 How confident do you feel that you know your customers and their day-to-day jobs?

 At Dropbox, we went through a lot of these questions in our early days, and what we realized is we didn't feel confident about any of the answers.
 And so today, I'm going to take you through how we reimagined customer listening, specifically focusing on:

 - What does a customer advisory board do?

 - Why our CAB is run by a product marketer